 Statistics Canada: Census Program Data Viewer: The Census Program Data Viewer (CPDV), is a new, web-based data visualization tool that will make statistical information more interpretable by presenting key indicators in a statistical dashboard.
 The CPDV makes it easy to find many places in Canada, see them on a map, and get basic geographic and sociodemographic data for those places.

-The Data Liberation Initiative (DLI) is a subscription plan providing access to Statistics Canada Public Use Microdata files (PUMFs), databases and geographic files to students and faculty.
+The Data Liberation Initiative (DLI) provides licensed access to Statistics Canada Public Use Microdata files (PUMFs), databases and geographic files to students and faculty.

 This collection of on-line databases and custom built search and retrieval programs are maintained by Computing in the Humanities and Social Sciences (CHASS) at the University of Toronto.

 If you require access to data files please contact Sandra Sawchuk (firstname.lastname@example.org) Depending on the nature of your request, DLI assistance or training may be required before data can be made available.
 Many files will require access to SPSS, Beyond 20/20 or statistical software for viewing or analysis.